wavefrontHQ/docs/pages/doc/integrations_log_data.md

 logsIngestionConfigFile=<wavefront_config_path>/logsIngestion.yaml
 ```

-These entries instruct the Wavefront proxy to listen for log data in various formats: on port 5044 it listens using the [Lumberjack protocol](http://github.com/elastic/logstash-forwarder/blob/master/PROTOCOL.md), which works with [Filebeat](http://www.elastic.co/products/beats/filebeat), and on port 5055 it listens for raw logs data over a TCP socket as a UTF-8 encoded string (which works with Splunk, and many others).
+These entries instruct the Wavefront proxy to listen for log data:

+* on port 5044 it listens using the [Lumberjack protocol](http://github.com/elastic/logstash-forwarder/blob/master/PROTOCOL.md), which works with [Filebeat](http://www.elastic.co/products/beats/filebeat)
+* on port 5055 it listens for raw logs data over a TCP socket as a UTF-8 encoded string (which works with Splunk, and many others).

 ### Configuring the Wavefront Proxy to Add Structure to Log Data

 You use grok patterns (similar to [Logstash](https://www.elastic.co/products/logstash)) to add structure to your log data.
+To do this:
-To do this, open the `logsIngestion.yaml` file (which may be empty) you specified in the proxy configuration file, and write this example config which specifies basic instructions for parsing log data:
+1. Open the `logsIngestion.yaml` file you specified in the proxy configuration file.
+The file may be empty.
+2. Add the following snipped, which specifies basic instructions for parsing log data:

 ```yaml
 aggregationIntervalSeconds: 5  # Metrics are aggregated and sent at this interval